Bozza2067/BozLights/README.md

+## End of support
+I'm no longer working on this mod, and will not be providing support for it.
+Pull requests are accepted and encouraged.
+If you want to add new sirens, I've included everything you need to do just that.
+Requires CodeWalker for .rel editing, and OpenIV for .awc editing.

 # BozLights
 Your one-stop-shop for lights and siren controls, BozLights is a modified version of [Lt.Caine's original script](https://forum.cfx.re/t/release-luxart-vehicle-control/17304), featuring a plethora of new content, including: